-2. What happens to the data I have collected through Universal AnalyticsOnce the deprecation happens, the data in Universal Analytics will become read only for at least six months.
+2. What happens to the data I have collected through Universal AnalyticsOnce the deprecation happens on July 1, 2023, the data in Universal Analytics will become read only for at least six months.
 Google has not officially published an exact end date for data access at the time of this article’s writing.
 However, the data will be available to export into a database tool such as BigQuery.
 Creating a data backup is a recommended step as it will enable data harmonization with new data collected through GA4 as well as other data sources.

 3. When is the Best Time for GA4 Migration?The time to plan your GA4 implementation is now.
 GA4 is currently available and while more features are planned for the future, many are already available for use.
 Additionally, there are aspects to all GA4 implementations that were previously only available to users of Universal Analytics 360, Google’s premium analytics platform.
 Getting experience with these new features will help current users of the free UA platform explore the full range of possibilities of GA4.
 That said, setting up GA4 is not as simple as flipping a switch.
 There is a learning curve to the implementation that will require an appropriate investment of time.
 Once the initial implementation is complete, QA will be required to see how data aligns with what is currently being gathered.
 The sooner your GA4 implementation is completed, the more time you’ll have for that QA.
 Once that QA is complete, any commonly used reports or data visualizations will need to be updated.
 For a more granular view of the steps you need to take to successfully migrate, check out our GA4 Implementation Checklist below.